flancia-coop/doc.anagora.org/fellowship-of-the-link.md

 - Mathew
     - How do we help people find the right tool for them
     - How do we help people find the right pattern langugage for them.
+- Aram
+    - It seem swe have to interview people first and get them to talk us through it.
+    - Do we need a questionaire?
+- Jerry
+    - a smorgasbord of thinking tool users' preferences
+    - There is some skill required to pull people out of their over-complexity.
+- [ ] questionnaire for thinking tool users?